 SOURCE: Quick-Med Technologies, Inc.

-GAINESVILLE, FL--(Marketwire - Aug 7, 2012) - Quick-Med Technologies, Inc. (OTCQB: QMDT) (PINKSHEETS: QMDT), a leader in developing next generation antimicrobial technologies for the healthcare and consumer markets, announced today that it has received an amended registration from the U.S. Environmental Protection Agency for the Company's proprietary Stay Fresh® Antimicrobial.
+GAINESVILLE, FL--(Marketwire - Aug 30, 2012) - Quick-Med Technologies, Inc. (OTCQB: QMDT) (PINKSHEETS: QMDT), a life sciences company that is developing innovative technologies for the healthcare and consumer markets, announced today advances in patent coverage in Australia, China, and Mexico for the Company's novel, non-leaching NIMBUS® antimicrobial technology.

 About Quick-Med Technologies, Inc.

-Quick-Med Technologies, Inc. is a life sciences company that is developing proprietary, broad-based technologies for infection prevention and control in the consumer and healthcare markets.
-In addition to NIMBUS, Quick-Med's Stay Fresh® technology provides highly durable antimicrobial protection for laundered apparel and other textile applications and its NimbuDerm™ technology is being developed as a long-lasting hand sanitizer.
+Quick-Med Technologies, Inc. is a life sciences company that is developing proprietary, broad-based technologies for infection prevention and control in the healthcare and consumer markets.
+Quick-Med commercialized its NIMBUS technology in traditional wound care products in 2009 and is developing NIMBUS applications in several other medical device areas including adhesives, foams, hydrogels, films, hydrocolloids, and catheters.
+Additionally, its new Stay Fresh® technology provides highly durable antimicrobial protection for apparel and other textile applications and its NimbuDerm™ technology is being developed as a long-lasting hand sanitizer.
 For more information, see: www.quickmedtech.com.

 © 2012 Quick-Med Technologies, Inc. All rights reserved.
-NIMBUS®, Stay Fresh® and MultiStat®, are registered trademarks and NimbuDerm™ is a trademark of Quick-Med Technologies, Inc.
+NIMBUS® and Stay Fresh® are registered trademarks and NimbuDerm™ is a trademark of Quick-Med Technologies, Inc.